Nuclear reactor core: Water-moderated reactors

-Inside the core of a typical pressurized water reactor or boiling water reactor are fuel rods with a diameter of a large gel-type ink pen, each about 4 m long, which are grouped by the hundreds in bundles called "fuel assemblies".
+Inside the core of a typical pressurized water reactor or boiling water reactor are fuel rods with a diameter of a large gel-type ink pen, each about 4 m long, which are grouped by the hundreds or occasionally the thousands in bundles called "fuel assemblies".
 Inside each fuel rod, pellets of uranium, or more commonly uranium oxide, are stacked end to end.
 Also inside the core are control rods, filled with pellets of substances like boron or hafnium or cadmium that readily capture neutrons.
 When the control rods are lowered into the core, they absorb neutrons, which thus cannot take part in the chain reaction.
 Conversely, when the control rods are lifted out of the way, more neutrons strike the fissile uranium-235 (U-235) or plutonium-239 (Pu-239) nuclei in nearby fuel rods, and the chain reaction intensifies.
 The core shroud, also located inside of the reactor, directs the water flow to cool the nuclear reactions inside of the core.
 The heat of the fission reaction is removed by the water, which also acts to moderate the neutron reactions.